Skip to content

 Picture a sample of about ten of your closest family and friends.
 If you casually surveyed them and asked how many years they stayed at their longest job, what types of numbers do you think would come up?
 Probably some very uninspiring ones.

-It’s essentially a modern fact; finding a great company to work for when you're fresh out of school and climbing the ladder for the next 30 or 40 years in the same place is no longer a marking of career success.
-And maybe that’s a good thing.
-In an employment economy flooded with choice and variety, there is an appeal to testing out different options.
+It's essentially a modern fact; finding a great company to work for when you're fresh out of school and climbing the ladder for the next 30 or 40 years in the same place is no longer a mark of career success.
+And maybe that's a good thing.
+There is an appeal to testing out different options.

 However, the polar opposite pattern of endless job-hopping is not necessarily appealing either.